How to Recover from Burnout: 11 Strategies To Reclaim Your Well-being

 Living with high levels of stress can put your entire well-being at risk.
 It narrows your ability to think clearly, function effectively, and enjoy life.
 Stress creates havoc in your emotional, physical, and mental equilibrium.

-Therefore, incorporate stress relief activities into your daily routine.
+Therefore, incorporate stress management activities into your daily routine.
 This can include deep breathing exercises, journaling, calming music, or engaging in productive hobbies that help you relax.

 Listen to: Integrating Breathwork As A Wellness Strategy At The Workplace by Ed Harrold